Pierre Corvol

-Pierre Corvol (born 18 August 1941 in Boulogne-Billancourt) is a French doctor and biology researcher.
+Pierre Corvol (born 18 August 1941) is a French doctor and biology researcher.
 He was director of the Collège de France from 2006 to August 2012.

 Early life and education

 Corvol studied at the Lycée Condorcet in Paris, France.
 He served as resident at academic hospitals of Paris (1964), and spent post-doctoral research at the National Institutes of Health in Bethesda, Maryland, USA, in 1969.

 Scientific career

 He became an associate professor at CHU Broussais Hôtel-Dieu in 1976.
 In 1983, he took over the management of Inserm's U36 (Vascular Pathology and Renal Endocrinology) and was elected as the chairman of the experimental medicine department at the Collège de France in 1989, a position he held until 2012.
 He was director of the Collège de France from 2006 to August 2012, and was succeeded by Serge Haroche.

 Corvol is a researcher in the field of endocrine regulation of blood pressure and hypertension.
 In particular, he was one of the discoverers of the hormone regulatory system, the renin angiotensin system, and the angiotensin converting enzyme.

 His work contributes to the development of therapeutics blocking the renin-angiotensin-aldosterone system.
 These drugs are widely used in the treatment of high blood pressure, heart failure and kidney failure in diabetics.
 He was a pioneer of the genetics of high blood pressure in humans.
 He has shown the importance of genetic markers in the renin system for predisposition to hypertension, cardiovascular disease and renal complications in diabetics.